 Work systems and ecosystems.
 Organizations should view the ecosystem strategically.
 They need to be open to new partnership arrangements, consortia, value webs, and business models that support the organization’s vision and goals.
 The organization’s growth may depend on the collective growth of the ecosystem and its ability to prepare for the future.
 And as competition comes from organizations in different industries, health care organizations may be able to stand out from their competitors through new and novel offerings, possibly through the ecosystem.
 Your strategy should take into account your role and your desired role within the ecosystem (as a partner, collaborator, supplier, competitor, or customer—or several of these).

 Strategic objectives.
-Strategic objectives might address access and locations; rapid response; customization; co-location with major partners; workforce capability and capacity; specific joint ventures; rapid or market-changing innovation; societal contribution actions or leadership; social media and web-based management of relationships with suppliers, providers, patients, and other customers; implementation of electronic health records and electronic care processes (e.g., order entry and e-prescribing); and enhancements in health care service quality.
+Strategic objectives might address improved clinical care; high reliability; new services; improved access to care; implementation of electronic health records and electronic care processes; rapid response; customization; changes in locations for care or co-location with major partners; workforce capability and capacity; specific joint ventures; rapid or market-changing innovation; societal contribution actions or leadership; and social media and digital management of relationships with suppliers, providers, patients, and other customers.

-This item asks how you convert your strategic objectives into action plans to accomplish the objectives and how you assess progress relative to these action plans.
+This item asks how you convert your strategic objectives into action plans to accomplish the objectives and how you assess progress on these action plans.
 The aim is to ensure that you deploy your strategies successfully and achieve your goals.